 When soft tissue sarcoma strikes the arms or legs, radiation and chemotherapy may be used to reduce the tumour and prevent amputation.

-Radiation therapy is a common treatment used against cancer.
-It uses high powered beams of energy to treat and kill the tumours.
+Radiation therapy is a common treatment used against bone and soft tissue cancer.
+It uses high-powered beams of energy to treat and kill the tumours.
 Options are-

 Before surgery- It shrinks the tumour and helps to easily remove it.